 FileAttachmentListLite Widget

-Use this widget to display file attachments uploaded using file upload control.
+Use this widget to display file attachments uploaded via file upload control.

 Description:

-This widget displays a list of file attachments uploaded to the form using the file upload controls.
+This widget displays a list of file attachments uploaded to the Form via the file upload controls.

 Inputs